 Likewise, if happiness is supposed to be based on an overall assessment of life circumstances, how reliable is that?
 If you’re in a struggle, such as trying to find a job, or you’re grieving the death of someone very close to you, how likely are you to respond well to happy, happy, smiley, smiley messages?
 You will not because life is extremely hard.

 If happiness has real meaning as a goal in life, it needs to point to something deeper, broader, and more sustaining than pleasant sensations or pain-free success in life.
-How many celebs aren’t happy with life despite being successful in others eyes?
+How many celebs aren’t happy with life despite being successful in others’ eyes?

-Researchers reach for words that point to deeper and bigger places in our mind than just ‘happiness’.
+Researchers reach for words that point to deeper and bigger places in our minds than just ‘happiness’.
 They talk about an overall sense of well-being, which points not to something going on in our head but to something we sense in our body and mind.

-The deeper brand of happiness doesn’t depend on circumstances, money, moralistic and materialistic.
+The deeper brand of happiness doesn’t depend on circumstances, money, moralistic, and materialistic.
 It hits us when we loosen our attitude toward what we have and what’s going on in our life when we decide to be content.
 It doesn’t mean we give up trying to improve upon a bad situation.
 It simply means we discover a kind of resilience that doesn’t let a bad situation define who we are.

 It leaves you a little bit of space to stop questioning whether you are happy or not but looking real deep into what makes as really happy.